Chemistry 31 Laboratory Grading: Report and Quiz Schedule – Summer, 2016

 1. Laboratory experiments must be turned in by the due date to receive full credit.
-If laboratory reports are not completed or are in an incorrect format, they will be returned without grading.
-Report due dates are roughly based on one week past the last day expected for in-lab work and may be postponed.
-The penalty for late lab experiments is 2 points off for each week late.
-Lab reports turned in after May 14 (including recalculations/resubmissions) receive zero credit.
+If laboratory reports are not completed or are in an incorrect format (see Appendix II of lab manual for correct format), they will be returned without grading.
+Report due dates are roughly based on three days past the last day expected for in-lab work and may be postponed.
+The penalty for late lab experiments is 1 points off for each day late.
+Lab reports turned in after July 21st (including recalculations/resubmissions) receive zero credit.
 Also, some reports require calculations using a computer, so it is suggested that you try to do the calculations at least a few days before the deadline.

-2. Lab report formats: Reports 1, 3, 5, 6 and 9 are submitted by filling out a copy of the report form at the back of the lab manual (similar looking computer-generated reports are acceptable).
-Reports 2 and 8 require turning in a spreadsheet (see example spreadsheets in the lab manual).
-For report 4, the report page, two spreadsheets and two plots (1 for each element) must be turned in.
+2. Lab report formats: Refer to Appendix II of the lab manual for the correct format of each lab report.
+Data sheets or photocopies of carefully organized lab notebooks are needed for most reports.
+Reports 2, 4 and 6 require turning in a computer-generated spreadsheet (see example spreadsheets in the lab manual).
 The formal lab report (number 7) will be a 3 to 5 page written report of the analysis of the tap water sample in the atomic absorption spectroscopy and the ion chromatography labs.
 This report will be graded based on the writing quality and content.
-Students may receive an additional 1 point bonus for performing a substantive peer review on another student’s report as well as a 1 point bonus for receiving and using a peer review to improve their report.
-More details will be given later on the format required for this report.

 6. If it appears likely a poor score was the result of an incorrect calculation or if the initially submitted lab report was incomplete (and returned without grading), the report may be corrected and resubmitted.
-The new report must be attached to the originally submitted report, must be submitted by 2 weeks after the original deadline (first 5 labs) or by May 14th (last three labs), and can only be resubmitted once for each experiment.
-You may not resubmit the formal lab report (including peer review part).
+The new report must be attached to the originally submitted report, must be resubmitted within 5 lab periods of the original deadline (first 4 labs) or by July 21st (last 5 labs), and can only be resubmitted once for each experiment.
+You may not resubmit the formal lab report.

 7. If you receive a low score, you may repeat one experiment if time permits.
-However, students are limited to only one "free" unknown request (subsequent unknown requests will be taken with a 2 point penalty).
-No unknown request can be made the last week of the semester.
+However, students are limited to only one "free" replacement unknown request (subsequent unknown requests will be taken with a 2 point penalty).
+No unknown request can be made after July 18th.

 8. Laboratory notebooks will be collected at random during the semester and graded for a total of 10 points.
 It will be graded on 1) correct formatting (table of contents, page numbers, etc.), 2) inclusion of pre-lab calculations needed for current laboratory exercise, 3) a reasonable attempt to keep data organized, and 4) data entered correctly.

-9. The laboratory procedures quiz (5 pts) will be given on 2/4 and 2/5 and be focused on reading the first 16 pages of the lab manual, understanding how lab grading is done, and on following safety and procedural information given in the lab lectures during the first week.
+9. The laboratory procedures quiz (5 pts) will be given on June 6th and be focused on reading the first 16 pages of the lab manual, understanding how lab grading is done, and on following safety and procedural information given in the lab lectures during the first week.